Nicerice96/3303---Elevator/README.md

 Credits:
 -------------------
-Mahad Mohamed Yonis: Author of README file and all methods in FloorSubsystemTest, SchedulerSubsystemTest, ElevatorSubsystemTest classes.
+Mahad Mohamed Yonis: Co-author of README file.
+Author of all methods in FloorSubsystemTest, SchedulerSubsystemTest, ElevatorSubsystemTest classes.
 Author of methods doorOpen(), doorClose(), peopleLoad(), peopleUnload() methods in the ElevatorSubsystem class.

-Nabeel Azard: Author of UML class diagram for the program, Co-author of all methods in the FloorSubsystem, Schedulersystem classes.
+Nabeel Azard: Co-author of README file.
+Author of UML class diagram for the program.
+Co-author of all methods in the FloorSubsystem, Schedulersystem classes.
 Co-author of traverseOneFloor(), setDirection(), traverseToElevatorCall(), differenceBetweenDestinationAndCurrentFloor(),  and run() methods in the ElevatorSubsystem class.

-Zarif Khan: Author of Sequence diagram for the program, Co-author of all methods in the FloorSubsystem, Schedulersystem classes.
+Zarif Khan: Co-author of README file.
+Author of Sequence diagram for the program, Co-author of all methods in the FloorSubsystem, Schedulersystem classes.
 Co-author of traverseOneFloor(), setDirection(), traverseToElevatorCall(), setElevatorCallFloor(), differenceBetweenDestinationAndCurrentFloor(), and run() methods in the ElevatorSubsystem class.

-Hamza Alsarakbi: Co-author of all methods in the FloorSubsystem, Schedulersystem classes.
+Hamza Alsarakbi: Co-author of README file.
+Co-author of all methods in the FloorSubsystem, Schedulersystem classes.
 Co-author of traverseOneFloor(), setDirection(), setElevatorCallFloor(),  run() methods in the ElevatorSubsystem class.

-Arun Karki: Co-author of all methods in the FloorSubsystem, Schedulersystem classes.
+Arun Karki: Co-author of README file.
+Co-author of all methods in the FloorSubsystem, Schedulersystem classes.
 Co-author of traverseOneFloor(), setDirection(), setElevatorCallFloor(),  run() methods in the ElevatorSubsystem class.

 MIT License: